casey/x-serialization-format/README.md

 #### `()`

-Since `()`, also called the unit type, has no values, it requires zero bits to represent, and thus the encoding is the empty byte string.
+Since `()`, also called the unit type, has a single value, it requires zero bits to represent, and thus the encoding is the empty byte string.

 #### `bool`